 Upon suspicion that a student has violated the Standards of Academic Integrity, the instructor of record notifies his/her Dean, attempts to contact the student to inform him/her of the alleged violation, arrange a time to discuss the incident, and determine sanction or sanctions.
-The instructor will begins completing the Academic Integrity-Incident Report Form that will be submitted to the Office of Student Conduct.
+The instructor will begin completing the Academic Integrity-Incident Report Form that will be submitted to the Office of Student Conduct.

 - A. Following the Incident Report form the Referral/Summary Adjudication form will need to be completed.
-There is a place for students to sign acknowledging that they and the faculty member: - o have reached an agreement concerning the allegations and sanctions, or - have reached an agreement concerning the allegations but not the grade sanction imposed. - o have not reached an agreement with the student regarding the allegations and sanctions, a formal hearing is requested or - o The case is being referred to the Office of Student Conduct to coordinate the hearing process due to the actions or allegations being egregious.
+There is a place for students to sign acknowledging that they and the faculty member: - Have reached an agreement concerning the allegations and sanctions; - Have reached an agreement concerning the allegations but not the grade sanction imposed; - Have not reached an agreement with the student regarding the allegations and sanctions, therefore a formal hearing is requested; or - The case is being referred to the Office of Student Conduct to coordinate the hearing process due to the actions or allegations being egregious.